eveningwater/my-poem-website/docs/old-style-poem.en-US.md

 I want to ask God, how many people in this family are going to take care of him?
 This home is as chilling as an emotionless ice cube.

 > Creation date: June 13, 2018

+## Watching the sun from a dangerous building

+I've had nothing to do lately, so it's time for me to be soft and red.

+Sitting in a dangerous building, I feel sorry for myself and my heart is broken.

+It flew into several houses of white, and flashed away the blackness of the earth.

+Why worry about this moment, there is no need to pity the pity.

+### Self-translated

+I haven't had much to do recently, and the warm sunshine happened to appear at this time.

+Sitting casually in a high-rise building, I complained alone that the thought of going home was too torturous.

+The sun suddenly shone into each building, and the shining light seemed to drive away the darkness of the entire earth.

+Why worry about this time?
+A pity is not necessarily a pity.

+> Creation date: January 5, 2017